skttl/umbraco-fulltextsearch8/README.md

 ---

+## Roadmap

+**Now**
+- Change the config format #35
+- Switch to using RenderTemplate() for getting the content #36
+- Change project structure to match the official package template, and use Github actions for building/releasing

+**Next**
+- New dashboard #37

+---

 ## Contributing to this project

 Anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).